EricBrine/Mama-Sara/data/nlu.md

 ## intent:keep_child_healthy
 - How do I keep my child healthy?
 - How do I stop my child from getting sick?

+## intent:get_child_to_eat_more
+- How do I get my child to eat more food?
+- I want my child to eat more
+- How can I get my son to eat more food
+- How do I get my daughter to eat more
+- My child isn't eating enough, what can I do
+- My daughter is not eating enough food, what can I do

+## intent:what_to_feed_sick_child
+- What do I feed my child when he is sick?
+- What do I feed my child when she is sick?
+- what do i feed my sick daughter
+- what can i feed my sick son
+- my child is sick, what should i feed them

+## intent:how_to_know_if_child_is_growing_well
+- How do I know if my child is growing well?
+- how should my child be growing

+## intent:feeding_child_for_growth
+- What types of food help my child to grow well?
+- what should i feed my child to help them grow
+- what foods will help my son grow taller

 ## intent:thanks
 - thanks